BMW plans limited series hydrogen fuel cell SUV in 2022

 Earlier this year Jaguar Land Rover said it was investing in developing hydrogen fuel cells in anticipation of a future shift to hydrogen to power vehicles.

-JLR, owned by India's Tata Motors (TAMO.NS), will have prototypes using hydrogen fuel cells on Britain's roads within the next year, it said, as part of a long-range investment plan. read more
+JLR, owned by India’s Tata Motors, will have prototypes using hydrogen fuel cells on Britain’s roads within the next year, it said, as part of a long-range investment plan.

 Our Standards: The Thomson Reuters Trust Principles.